mk-hasan/mk-hasan.github.io/_posts/2020-07-7-AdjustedRandIndex.md

 ## *Let's Talk about ARI in details....*

-# Waht can we learn from this article?
+# What can we learn from this article?

  - What is ARI?
  - Where to use ARI?